Hurricane Dorian victims reunite with their beloved pets weeks after storm

 LOXAHATCHEE, Fla. –– Amid the devastation in the Bahamas left behind by Hurricane Dorian – the dozens of lives lost and the hundreds of homes swept away -- there is another growing concern: Dozen of emaciated and sick pets roaming the island with no place to go.

-Animal groups are now trying to reunite the pets with their owners and also trying to save the lives of others whose owners have not been found.
+Animal groups are trying to reunite the pets with their owners, and trying to save the lives of others whose owners have not been found.

 Priscilla Aylen, 75, said she was in tears when she was reunited with her Labradoodle, Emma, for the first time since Hurricane Dorian hit her home in Freeport, Bahamas.
 As water poured into her home, her granddaughter waded outside with the dog -- but the pet was swept away by the rising waters.
 Dramatic video taken by Aylen’s son showed the family struggling to get to safety.